bitsbymax/Notes/JS_Execution_Context.md

 > 3. **Scope Chain**: It is a reference to the variable environment of the parent execution context.
 > 4. **This Keyword**: It refers to the object that the function is called on
 > 5. **Call Stack**: It is a stack data structure that keeps track of the execution contexts as they are created and destroyed
-> 6. **Global Execution Context**: It is the outermost execution context, which is created when the JavaScript engine starts executing the code.It contains the global variables and functions.
+> 6. **Global Execution Context**: It is the outermost execution context, which is created when the JavaScript engine starts executing the code.
+It contains the global variables and functions.
 > 7. **Function Execution Context**: It is created whenever a function is called.
 It contains the parameters passed to the function and the local variables declared inside the function.
-> 8. **Eval Execution Context**: It is created by the eval() function, which allows you to execute JavaScript code as a string
+> 8. **Eval Execution Context**: It is created by the `eval()` function, which allows you to execute JavaScript code as a string
-> 9. **Module Execution Context**: It is created when a module is imported using the import statement.
+> 9. **Module Execution Context**: It is created when a module is imported using the `import` statement.
 It contains the exported functions and variables from the module.

 ---

-## Global Execution Context

-- When a function is invoked, a new `execution context` is created and pushed onto the call stack, which is actually just an _execution context stack_.
+- When a function is invoked, a new `execution context` is created and pushed onto the call stack, which is actually just an _`execution context stack`_.
-- Execution context essentially defines the environment in which our code is executed, and it contains many internal components that the engine uses to keep track of the _execution flow_ of that piece of code.
+- Execution context essentially defines the environment in which our code is executed, and it contains many internal components that the engine uses to keep track of the _`execution flow`_ of that piece of code.
-- And execution context uses `environment records` to keep track and maintain the `identifier bindings` that have been created for the _variable declarations_, _function declarations_, all the values within that context.
+- And execution context uses `Environment Records` to keep track and maintain the `Identifier bindings` that have been created for the _variable declarations_, _function declarations_, all the values within that context.

   ![Execution_Context](Exec_Context_assets/Execution_Context.png)